perfah/katacoda-scenarios/dockerizing_your_favorite_game/step6.md

-A manifest list is a chain of (usually multiple) docker image layers that may specify information such as available architecture and operating system support.
-In the sense of execution, you can handle a manifest in the same way you handle any single docker image.
-This makes manifest lists a strong candidate for cross-platform container distribution.
+A 'manifest list' is a chain of (usually multiple) Docker image layers, that all may be linked to their own dockerfiles, as well as specify information such as the intended architecture and operating system.
+Practically, this means that we will have a list of platforms supported when running the final container.
+In the sense of execution, you can namely handle a manifest in the same way you handle any single docker container.
+One can therefore make a strong case for manifest lists in the context of cross-platform container distribution.

 1. The ```docker manifest create``` command is used to create or amend manifest.